 So in honor of Halloween, swine flu season, and this article, I am going as a chauvinist pig.
 Hey, don't judge my costume and I won't call you a trashy, slutty whore for dressing like one!
 Let's just try and appreciate each other's costumes in all their extreme glory.
 Agreed?
 Good.
 Moving on.

-Vampire women have always captured the attention of straight men and the sole reason is that deep down every man fantasizes about a woman who doesn't want anything else from you, other than to drain your main vein of it's most important bodily fluid.
+Vampire women, which have a great history, have always captured the attention of straight men and the sole reason is that deep down every man fantasizes about a woman who doesn't want anything else from you, other than to drain your main vein of it's most important bodily fluid.
 So for Halloween I give you the top five sexiest female vampires, granted their title for no other reason then their sheer hotness, regardless of how much their movie actually sucked.